hyosung11/Launch-School/Courses/JS109/questions.md

 # Written Assessment Practice Questions

+## Detail and Precision

+* Describe what is happening in the code example with detail and precision.
+* Identify important JavaScript syntactical conventions that are relevant to the example code.
+  * E.g., the fact that braces next to a while statement form a block in JavaScript
+* Explain why a JavaScript syntactical convention is important and the underlying principle that it demonstrates.
+  * E.g., the fact that JavaScript has particular scoping rules which affect whether or not a variable can be referenced or reassigned.

 ## [Answer Template](https://www.dmytronaida.com/2020/05/27/js109-written-assessment.html)

-## 1. Question Example: What will line 17 log to the console and why?
+## 1. Question Example: What will line 25 log to the console and why?

 ```js
 let greeting = ["Hello"];